deveyNull/bluebirdAviary/README.md

 It's been sad to watch Twitter turn into the cesspit that it is today, but there is something we can do about it.
 I come from an infosec background, and one thing I have learned the hard way is that blacklisting is a loser's game.
 I'm blue team all the way, and if I can whitelist my network, nothing is getting in that I don't want to.
 So instead of pulling an @jack and ignoring the problem/providing a dumb solution that nobody wanted, I made a Chrome Extension that whitelists your Twitter feed based off of who you follow.
 No more reply hell under your posts, no more piles of stupid comments to make you humanity.

-### Just you, the people you follow, and what makes Twitter the one of the greatest platforms for communication that has ever been developed.
+### Just you, the people you follow, and what makes Twitter one of the greatest platforms for communication that has ever been developed.